-Dischargers enrolling under this General Permit are required to collect representative wastewater sample(s) and analyze these samples for all the constituents listed in the Effluent Limitations Table and any other constituent expected in the discharge.
+New dischargers enrolling under this General Permit are required to collect representative wastewater sample(s) and analyze these samples for all the constituents listed in Effluent Limitations Table.

 VIII.
 APPLICABLE PLANS, POLICIES AND REGULATIONS

 The requirements contained in the tentative Order are based on the requirements and authorities described in this section.